Kenneth-Wong/ABP/README.md

+## Acknowledgement

+This repository was built based on [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) for scene graph generation and [PySGG](https://github.com/SHTUPLUS/PySGG) for their detectors on OpenImages.

 ## Citations

 If you find this project helps your research, please kindly consider citing our project or papers in your publications.